 Would it make any sense to ask the community for input before we decide?
 I think the fact that the wiki is not well known is an important point.
 If it were well known, would it get more use?
 It might be interesting to construct a survey to surface the answer to that question.

-#3 Updated by Samantha Raddatz almost 4 years ago
+#3 Updated by Samantha Raddatz over 4 years ago

 Thank you for outlining the reasoning and possible depreciation plan, Boone!